Career and Mentoring

-The Educational Foundation intern position provides undergraduate Pi Men, like Harry and Sackett, with the chance to contribute to the fraternity in a uniquely professional capacity.
+The Educational Foundation intern position provides undergraduate Pi Men, like Will and Sackett, with the chance to contribute to the fraternity in a uniquely professional capacity.
 As intern, one has the opportunity to act as liaison between the alumni and undergraduates, in effect connecting the brotherhood to the endless opportunities available to them while enhancing the vision of the efforts made to keep the fraternity well-running.
 Typical responsibilities of the intern include providing article’s for circulation in the fraternity’s publications, facilitating professional mentorship for the brothers through a speaker series, and notifying the alumni about educational requests on behalf of the brotherhood.

 Sponsoring Students for Select Industry and Business Conferences